How Schools can help Improve Behaviour in the Classroom

 Boredom is a huge contributor to misbehaviour in the classroom.
 Reduce off-task actions like chatting or goofing around by making lessons as stimulating and interactive as possible.

 Varied activities, group work, games, visuals, and technology can all help engage students.
-Pacing lessons well, taking short breaks, and sprinkling in surprises also helps keep students’ attention.
+Pacing lessons well, taking short breaks, and sprinkling in surprises also help keep students’ attention.
 Differentiating instruction and providing choice helps ensure all students remain challenged and interested at their skill level.

 Using Positive Reinforcement